Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations

 This procedure is called square-root balanced truncation (see \cite[Sec.~7.3]{Ant05}).

 To comment on the stability of the \ROM derived through the procedure just detailed, we first need to briefly discuss the stability of the \SLS in \eqref{eqn:sDAE}; for a comprehensive overview on the topic, see \cite[Part~\MakeUppercase{\romannumeral 2}]{Lib03}.
-The first observation is that assuming that each subsystem is asymptotically stable, i.e., that the matrices $\fA_j$ are Hurwitz, is no guarantee for the \SLS~\eqref{eqn:sDAE} to be stable for any $\switch\in\calS$. \begin{definition} The switched linear system~\eqref{eqn:sDAE} is called \emph{quadratically stable} if there exists a positive definite matrix $\fP$ such that $\fA_j^{\T}\fP+\fP\fA_j \prec \zeroMat$, for all $j\in\switchingSet$. \end{definition} Quadratic stability plays a crucial role, as it offers a sufficient condition for ensuring the exponential stability of any \SLS characterized by stable modes, regardless of the chosen switching signals $\switch\in\calS$, where $\calS$ is specified in \eqref{eqn:suitableSwitchingSignals}.
+The first observation is that assuming each subsystem to be asymptotically stable, i.e., that the matrices $\fA_j$ are Hurwitz for all $j\in\switchingSet$, does not guarantee that the \SLS~\eqref{eqn:sDAE} will be stable for any $\switch\in\calS$. \begin{definition} The switched linear system~\eqref{eqn:sDAE} is called \emph{quadratically stable} if there exists a positive definite matrix $\fP$ such that $\fA_j^{\T}\fP+\fP\fA_j \prec \zeroMat$, for all $j\in\switchingSet$. \end{definition} Quadratic stability plays a crucial role, as it offers a sufficient condition for ensuring the exponential stability of any \SLS characterized by stable modes, regardless of the chosen switching signals $\switch\in\calS$, where $\calS$ is specified in \eqref{eqn:suitableSwitchingSignals}.
 It is important to note that quadratic stability is merely a sufficient condition; a \SLS can remain stable for every $\switch\in\calS$ without necessarily being quadratically stable; see the discussion in \cite[Sec.~2.1.4]{Lib03}.
 The following lemma provides a crucial result for \MOR using the projection matrices in \eqref{eq:PGproj:mat}. \begin{lemma}[{\!\!\cite[Lem.~12]{PetWL13}}] If the matrices $\fcP,\fcQ$ used for the construction of the projection matrices $\fV,\fW$ in~\eqref{eq:PGproj:mat} satisfy either

 then the reduced system~\eqref{eqn:sDAE:ROM} obtained via $\fV$ and $\fW$ is quadratically stable. \end{lemma} Finally, we recall a key result that offers an error estimate suitable for constructing a \ROM using balancing-based \MOR, ensuring that the \ROM output meets any prescribed accuracy requirements. \begin{theorem}[{\!\!\cite[Thm.~6]{PetWL13}}] Let $\mathbf{\Sigma}_1$~in \eqref{eqn:Hank:mat} be of size $\stateDimRed\times \stateDimRed$, $\Lambda(\mathbf{\Sigma}_1)\cap\Lambda(\mathbf{\Sigma}_2) = \emptyset$, and let the distinct singular values of $\mathbf{\Sigma}_2$~be $\sigma_k$, with multiplicities $m_k $, for $k= \stateDimRed+1, \ldots ,\tilde \stateDim$.
 It follows $\tilde \stateDim \le \stateDim$ and $\stateDim=\stateDimRed+\sum_{k=\stateDimRed+1}^{\tilde \stateDim}m_i$.
 Suppose $\fcP$ and $\fcQ$ satisfy the \LMIs